Piyu97/PagarBook/README.md

 # PagarBook
-A lis of Football competetion along with assoiated teams
+A list of Football competetion along with assoiated teams